kiwitcms/Kiwi/docs/source/installing_docker.rst

 .. note::

-    Uploads and database data should stay intact because they are split into separate volumes, which makes upgrading very easy.
+    Uploads and database data should stay intact because they are split into separate volumes which makes upgrading very easy.
 However you may want to back these up before upgrading!